Ben Lask KC

 • B&M European Value Retail v Competition and Markets Authority [2019] CAT 13: acted for the CMA in a supermarket’s challenge to the CMA’s decision to designate it as a Designated Retailer under the Groceries Market Investigation Order 2009.

-• British Airways Plc v MasterCard Incorporated (Case No. 1269/5/7/16): acted for British Airways in follow-on damages claim relating to anti-competitive payment card fees arising from European Commission decision in 2007.
+• British Airways Plc v MasterCard Incorporated (Case No. 1269/5/7/16): acted for British Airways in follow-on damages claim concerning card payment interchange fees.

-• British Telecommunications Plc v Ofcom [2015] CAT 6: acted for TalkTalk in an appeal before the Competition Appeal Tribunal concerning charges for calls to 08 numbers.
+• British Telecommunications Plc v Ofcom [2015] CAT 6: acted for TalkTalk in appeal concerning charges for calls to 08 numbers.

 • Administrative & public